jboss-developer/jboss-wfk-quickstarts/README.md

 We suggest you approach the quickstarts as follows:

-* Regardless of your level of expertise, we suggest you start with the **helloworld** quickstart.
+* Regardless of your level of expertise, we suggest you start with the **helloworld-html5** quickstart.
 It is the simplest example and is an easy way to prove your server is configured and started correctly.
 * If you are a beginner or new to JBoss, start with the quickstarts labeled **Beginner**, then try those marked as **Intermediate**.
 When you are comfortable with those, move on to the **Advanced** quickstarts.
 * Some quickstarts are based upon other quickstarts but have expanded capabilities and functionality.
 If a prerequisite quickstart is listed, be sure to deploy and test it before looking at the expanded version.